 Speaking of focus…

-Invented by Francesco Cirillo, this technique was named after the tomato-shaped kitchen timer that he used as a university student.
+Invented by Francesco Cirillo, the Pomodoro Technique was originally named after the tomato-shaped kitchen timer that he used as a university student to help him focus.

-The key to this is to be extremely focused on one task during each session.
-No phones or any other kinds of distractions should be present.
+The key to making this work is to focus on only one task each session.
+No phone or any other kind of distraction should be present.

-When you consider how to be productive, this concept is a must.
+When considering how to be productive, this concept is a must.
 You need to create a to-do list.

 Make your list results-oriented and you’ll get results.

-This is one of my favorite productivity hacks because it’s one that you can do right now.
-Make a new note on your phone, or grab a pen and paper, and start writing down what needs to get done.
+This is one of my favorite productivity hacks because it’s both something that you can do right now and is incredibly helpful.
+Make a new note on your phone or grab a pen and paper and start writing down what needs to get done.

-Also known as the Pareto principle, the 80/20 rule states that eighty percent of the results come from twenty percent of the action.
+Also known as the Pareto principle, the 80/20 rule states that eighty percent of your results come from twenty percent of your actions.

 Productive people know which actions drive the best results.
-Focus on those actions and ignore everything else.
+Hone in on those actions and ignore everything else.

-Personally, it was when I started waking up an hour earlier and used that time for my goals, I began making huge strides forward.
+Personally, when I started waking up an hour earlier and used that time for my goals, I began making huge strides forward.
 Plus, I realized that I am way more productive in the morning than at any other point in the day.

 6. Do the worst task first

-Mark Twain once said that if you eat a live frog first thing in the morning, you can go through your day with the comfort of knowing that eating that frog is most likely the worst thing that is going to happen to you all day.
+Mark Twain once said something along the lines of… if you eat a live frog first thing in the morning, you can go through your day with the comfort of knowing that eating that frog is most likely the worst thing that is going to happen to you all day.

 The “frog” here is your most important task.
 If you don’t eat it first thing, you will procrastinate on that task more and more.

-One great habit that will help you increase productivity is to start your day with the hardest task first.
+So one great habit that will help you increase your productivity is to start the day with your hardest task first.
 “Eat the frog” and you will be filled with a motivation that will carry you forward throughout the rest of your to-dos.

-The process of looking at what you do today, recognizing where you want to go in the future, and then actively taking steps to get there is something that will yield tremendous results.
+The process of looking at what you do today, recognizing where you want to go in the future, and then actively taking steps to get there is something that yields tremendous results.

 You can gain that insight through a number of ways.
 For example, by: